x/Twitter-Brute-Force/README.md

 --------------------------------------------------------------------------------------------

-Available Usernames is a little script that takes a new-line-separated dictionary and hammers the fuck out Twitter and/or GitHub to find which words are available as handles.
+Available Handles is a little script that takes a new-line-separated dictionary and hammers the fuck out Twitter or GitHub to find which words are available as usernames.

 To avoid rate limiting, this script does __not__ use the Twitter/GitHub REST API, it instead queries for the presumed profile's status code.
 As a result it generates false-positives on reserved account names.